-Item Amount if Not Cured in 30 Days If Cured in 30 Days m m Failure of Contractor to follow Recyclable Materials and Organic Waste Contamination and Overage procedures as set forth under Section 5.07 and 5.13. \$100/day for failure to implement correction plan.
-Submit for approval to City and implement plan of correction to City within 30 days. n.
-Vehicle fluid leak incidents from Contractor Collection Vehicles in excess of three (3) during a calendar year. \$5000 per incident in excess of three (3) 0.
-Failure of Contractor to provide proof of performance bond as required by this Agreement Agreement Default \$500 per day p.
-Failure of Contractor to provide proof of insurance as required by this Agreement Agreement Default \$500 per day q.
-Failure to provide City with documentation verifying Diversion, as outlined in Section 8.01.1, was achieved. \$10,000/Quarter Submit for approval to City and implement plan of correction within 30 days. r.
-Failure to Collect holiday trees on Collection Days. \$25 per day. -0- S. Failure to commence service to a new Service Recipient within seven (7) days after order. \$150 per day -0t.
-Failure to initially respond to a Service Recipient complaint within one (1) business day. \$50.00 per failure to resolve customer compliant or request -0- key objective in developing our service policies and procedures.
-Every Burrtec employee's mission is "We'll Take Care Of It."
+Item Amount m Failure of Contractor to follow Recyclable Materials and Organic Waste Contamination and Overage procedures as set forth under Section 5.07 and 5.13. \$100/day for failure to implement correction plan. n.
+Vehicle fluid leak incidents from Contractor Collection Vehicles in excess of one (1) per quarter and in excess of approximately 5 gallons as determined by City staff \$5000 per incident in excess of one (1) per Quarter 0.
+Failure of Contractor to provide proof of performance bond as required by this Agreement Agreement Default/\$500 per day p.
+Failure of Contractor to provide proof of insurance as required by this Agreement Agreement Default/\$500 per day q.
+Failure to provide City with documentation verifying Diversion, as outlined in Section 8.01.1, was achieved. \$10,000/Quarter r.
+Failure to Collect holiday trees on Collection Days. \$25 per day.
+S. Failure to commence service to a new Service Recipient within seven (7) days after order. \$150 per day t.
+Failure to initially respond to a Service Recipient complaint within one (1) business day. \$50.00 per failure to resolve customer compliant or request u.
+For each occurrence of failure to properly return empty Containers to avoid pedestrian or vehicular traffic impediments or to place upright with lids secure which exceeds ten (10) such occurrences annually. \$150